FranciscoFerreiraT/WoW-Addons/README.md

 To install any of the addons in this repository:

-1. Download the desired addon folder.
+1. Download the MythicKeyManager folder..
-2. Copy the folder to your World of Warcraft `Interface/AddOns` directory.
+2. Place it in your World of Warcraft Interface/AddOns directory.
-3. Launch World of Warcraft and enable the addon from the AddOns menu.
+3. Enable the addon in-game.
+4. Write /run KeyManagerFrame:Show() in game chat to open the key manager.
+5. Press the "Refresh" button to update the list of available Mythic+ keys.
+6. View the list of keys and their details in the interface.

 ## Usage